Understanding Witness Surveillance: A Comprehensive Guide

 While surveillance can be a valuable tool for legal investigations, there are also limitations to its use.
 Surveillance can be expensive and time-consuming, and it may only sometimes provide the information or evidence that investigators need.
 Surveillance can also be intrusive and infringe on an individual’s privacy, raising ethical and legal concerns.
 Finally, surveillance evidence may be challenged in court, mainly if there are questions about the legality or reliability of the surveillance.

-Effective witness statement surveillance requires careful planning, attention to detail, and a thorough understanding of the legal and ethical considerations involved.
-This section will explore some tips for conducting effective witness statement surveillance.
+Effective witness surveillance requires careful planning, attention to detail, and a thorough understanding of the legal and ethical considerations involved.
+This section will explore some tips for conducting effective witness surveillance.

 Plan Ahead